College Hall, Office 120

 The Gonzaga Outdoors office is located in lower Hemmingson.
 Contact us at 509-313-4189 or firstname.lastname@example.org

 The Payne Center for Leadership Development engages and supports all students seeking to develop their leadership potential and inspire positive change on campus and in their local and global communities.
-Our programs, services and resources offer students a deeper understanding of leadership in the Jesuit context of knowing self, building community, and impacting our world.
-We are also home to the Experiential Leadership Institute, a year-long leadership program for sophomore students.
+Our programs, services, and resources offer students a deeper understanding of leadership in the Jesuit context of knowing self, building community, and impacting our world.
+We are also home to the Experiential Leadership Institute, a year-long leadership program for sophomore and junior students.

-Gonzaga's Community of Leaders is comprised of over 800 student leaders who facilitate, manage, and impact positive change for over 100 student clubs and organizations.
+Gonzaga's Community of Leaders is comprised of over 800 student leaders who facilitate, manage and impact positive change for over 100 student clubs and organizations.
 The Payne Center helps students make meaning from their leadership experience and transform that learning into valuable lifelong leadership skills.

-The Payne Center for Leadership Development offers a variety of services including:
+The Payne Center for Leadership Development offers a variety of services, including:

 - Student Leadership Summits